sovdeeth/skript-particle/README.md

    - Gradient colour fields, with custom colour nodes.
  - Animation:
    - Ability to stretch out drawing a shape over a timespan
-   - Ability to continuously draw a shape for a timespan
    - Set up a pre-made animation in a custom structure, play back with one draw call
  - Better particle syntax:
    - Particle motion tag, to allow motions based on the shape: inwards, outwards, clockwise, counter-clockwise